OPCMH

 An island couple have come to the rescue of a DND heritage home previously slated for the scrapyard.
 The property, located at 316 Anson St. near Macaulay Point, is the former home of John Jardine, Esquimalt’s representative in the Provincial Assembly from 1907 to 1912.

-The heritage committee for the Township of Esquimalt cried foul in September when Parks Canada said the building didn’t qualify for heritage protection and it was placed on DND’s surplus inventoery list.
+The heritage committee for the Township of Esquimalt cried foul in September when Parks Canada said the building didn’t qualify for heritage protection and it was placed on DND’s surplus inventory list.
 But early Monday morning, the three storey wood-framed structure was loaded onto a barge and towed to a half-acre lot between Buckley Bay and Union Bay.

-The Parks Canada reference was queried by a local Parks Canada official but was not concerned when he realized that the FHBRO (Federal Heritage Building Review Office) was the intended department.They should be curious though, as the FHBRO evaluation process predictibly scored just under the required 50 points to afford a level of heritage status that requires enhanced involvement when disposing of surplus property, a scene common for at least the Work Point buildings and possibly Fort Macaulay structures.
+The Parks Canada reference was queried by a local Parks Canada official but was not concerned when he realized that the FHBRO (Federal Heritage Building Review Office) was the intended department.They should be curious though, as the FHBRO evaluation process predictably scored just under the required 50 points to afford a level of heritage status that requires enhanced involvement when disposing of surplus property, a scene common for at least the Work Point buildings and possibly Fort Macaulay structures.

 The operation is nothing new for buyers Ben and Jen Ford.
 This couple have replanted six heritage houses along east coast of Vancouver Island since 2006, including their current home in Union Bay, which originated in Vancouver’s Dunbar neighbourhood.
 “We’re pretty unique in what we do,” Ben said.
 “Years later, you look back and realize it’s very different than what most other people call a profession.”